Skip to content

 • Identifying the need and analyzing data through completion of a Medication Use Evaluations (MUE)

-• Evaluating established best practices (i.e., ISMP, FDA Med Watch, National Guidelines), and identifying, developing, and implementing safe medication use practices as part of our CQI.
+• Evaluating established best practices (i.e., ISMP, FDA Med Watch, National Guidelines).

 • Educating healthcare professionals and the community through presentations, patient safety fairs, and publications on relevant medication safety topics

-• Participating in the medication event review process in collaboration with the Medication Safety & Drug Furnishing Incident (DFI) committees.
+• Participating in the medication event review process in collaboration with the Medication Safety & Medication Error Reduction (MER) committees.

 • Administration